WGBH-MLA/AAPB2/app/views/exhibits/exampleexhibit.md

 - <a class="type">image</a>
   <a class="record-link" href="http://www.cpb.org/link1">Source name</a>
-  <a class="caption-text">This is the caption text for the first gallery item.
-This is the caption text for the first gallery item.
-This is the caption text for the first gallery item.
-This is the caption text for the first gallery item.
-This is the caption text for the first gallery item. </a>
+  <a class="caption-text">This is the caption text for the third gallery item.
+This is the caption text for the third gallery item.
+This is the caption text for the third gallery item.
+This is the caption text for the third gallery item.
+This is the caption text for the third gallery item. </a>
   <img title="cover title 3" alt="Alt cover 3" src="https://s3.amazonaws.com/americanarchive.org/exhibits/AAPB_Exhibit_Newsmagazines_image2.jpg">

 ## Records